Watching Live Sports in Barcelona

 Flaherty's Irish Bar

 You'll be hard pressed to find a pub more committed to sport than Flaherty's, which on top of screening every English Premiership game of the season also shows the Rugby Six Nations, Golf Ryder Cup, Formula 1 Racing, major Ice Hockey tournaments and boxing contests and much more on their seven TVs (including two king-size projectors).
 Got a special request?
-Well call ahead and they'll do their best to show it!
+Well call ahead and they'll do their best to show it.
 Friendly staff, lip-smacking pub grub and a range of ales, beers and stouts on tap make Flaherty's a close second to being in the stadium.
+Located in a quiet square just off Las Ramblas.

 Placa Joaquim Xirau